coderip321/single-page-HTML-CV/README.md

 /single-page-cv
 │
-├── Single-page-Html-CV.html       # Main HTML file containing the CV layout and content

-├── README.md                      # Project documentation file
+├── Single-page-Html-CV.html       # Main HTML file containing the CV layout and content ├── favicon.ico                    # Custom favicon for the site ├── README.md                      # Project documentation file
 ```

 ## How to Run